 There are things that can be done to prevent your hive from becoming the target of predators.
 These include fencing the hive in, keeping the hive high off the ground, using robbing screens, or setting traps around the hive.

 What Are Dead Bees a Sign of?

-On occasions you might find many dead bees in and around the entrance to your hive.
+On occasions you might find many dead bees in and around the entrance to the hive.
 In such instances, you would need to determine what caused their death.
-If your hive has been invaded by animals, birds, or insects, it will be easy enough to discern how your bees died.
+If your hive has been invaded by animals, birds, or insects it will be easy enough to discern how your bees died.
 It is not always so obvious, for example, when something like mites is to blame.
 Consequently, you will need to look for clues as to why they died.
-And there are signs that can point you in the direction of what happened.
+And there are signs that can point you in the direction of what happened:

 - One such pointer could be the absence of the queen.
 If the queen is missing, it means the hive may have been unable to replace her, so there will not be any new brood and the older bees may simply have died of old age.

 - If the dead bees look strange with deformed or missing wings, then a Varroa infestation is the likely culprit.
 Upon further inspecting the hive, you are likely to see these mites on the bottom board or on the capped brood.